 When homeowners make home improvements like a loft conversion or an extension, they generally don't make energy efficiency upgrades beyond those required by building regulations.
-Installing energy efficiency upgrades, such as insulation or draught-proofing, will make your home warmer as well as help alleviate many causes of damp and mould whilst lowering energy bills.
+Installing energy efficiency upgrades, such as insulation or draught-proofing, will not only make your home warmer, but also help alleviate causes of damp and mould, and lower your energy bills.

 Making home energy efficiency upgrades in parallel with work being undertaken on your home improvement could be more cost effective and less hassle than employing a further tradesperson to carry them out at a later date.
 The following guide proposes some simple changes to better plan ahead and offer advice on which jobs can be easily combined.

 Make sure your extension is insulated to the standards stipulated by Building Regulations in England and Wales, and Building Standards in Scotland.
 Consider requesting a quote from your builder to arrange for the rest of your home to be insulated as well.
 If your home has cavity walls, a layer of insulation can be blown into the cavity.

 External insulation will also make those cold rooms in your home warmer and, so long as sufficient ventilation is maintained, it can help alleviate many causes of damp and mould.
 Furthermore, solid wall insulation could save around £245 a year off their heating bills of the typical gas-fuelled semi-detached home.
 Savings could be significantly higher in detached properties, around £375 per year in a typical gas-fuelled detached home.